Chew/TARDIS-Docs/docs/farming.md

 ---
 layout: default
-title: Mob farming
+title: Mob Farming
 ---

-# Mob farming
+# Mob Farming

 You can capture farm animals in the Police Box and transport them into the TARDIS.

 The mobs you can collect are:

+- Bee
+- Fish
+- Pandas
 - Chicken
 - Cow
 - Pig
 - Sheep
+- Mooshroom
 - Horse
 - Llama
 - Rabbit